OWASP/samm/v2.0/beta/core/implementation/i-secure-deployment.md

 ## Maturity 1
 ### Benefits
+Production secrets are adequately protected in a digital vault, inaccessible to developers.

 ### Activity
 Version and protect configuration files just like source code.
 Developers do not have access to secrets or credentials for production environments.
 Someone responsible for the production environment adds production secrets to configuration files during the deployment process.